HIPAA Compliant Speech Therapy Telehealth

 Gain the freedom to practice remotely within your state

-While speech-language pathologists and audiologists must be licensed in the state where the patient is receiving the therapy and under the jurisdiction of that state’s regulations, speech therapy telehealth still gives you the freedom and flexibility to practice remotely within your state. speech-language pathologists and audiologists no longer need to restrict where in the state they live based on proximity to patients and can choose to work from any preferred environment.
+While speech-language pathologists and audiologists must be licensed in the state where the patient is receiving the therapy and under the jurisdiction of that state’s regulations and state law, speech therapy telehealth still gives you the freedom and flexibility to practice remotely within your state.
+Speech-language pathologists and audiologists no longer need to restrict where in the state they live based on proximity to patients and can choose to work from any preferred environment.

 Reduce scheduling mishaps and no-shows